-Facebook Riddle Giraffe Profile Pictures: Do They Contain Malware Or Hacks? + Answer
+Facebook Riddle Llama Profile Pictures: Do They Contain Malware Or Hacks? + Answer

-A new and strangely interesting phenomenon has recently come to Facebook - users are changing their profile photo to a picture of a giraffe.
+A new and strangely interesting phenomenon has recently come to Facebook - users are changing their profile photo to a picture of a llama.

 The first one, you may not notice.
 The second one may interest you - by the third you're probably curious as to just why this is happening!